AndreyEfimovDev/StartToSwiftUI/README.md

 ## Overview

 **StartToSwiftUI** is a specialised learning environment for iOS developers designed to help you organise and manage SwiftUI learning materials and related technologies.
-Created from personal learning experience, it provides a personal learning system for mastering SwiftUI at your own pace.
+Created from own experience, it provides a personal learning system for mastering SwiftUI at your own pace.

 ## Key Features